13011brett/13011brett/README.md

 Current Software Developer!
 Always learning something new, with a focus on C# and full stack development.

-I’m currently learning many different languages and frameworks at the moment, with my current focus being PHP / Laravel & Next.JS.
+I’m currently learning many different languages and frameworks at the moment, with my current focus being PHP / Laravel & TS / Alpine.js.

 On a long-term basis, I plan to work on public-facing repositories on a consistent term.